imboowa/emboowaeC-/README.md

    - GCC: [gcc.gnu.org](https://gcc.gnu.org/)
    - Clang: [clang.llvm.org](https://clang.llvm.org/)
 3. Compile the program using your preferred compiler.
+4. Either run it in terminal as shown below in **usage** or in an IDE

 ## Usage
 1. Open a terminal or command prompt.